flancian/garden/meditation technique.md

 				- While I do this, optionally, I [[factorize]] the number or evaluate it according to some well known function.
 				- If the number is known to be prime, optionally, I calculate its multiples until I start another breath.
 					- If some multiple is known to be interesting, I stop there and make a mental note of where I stopped.
-					- 119 is known to be interesting, for example, because it was the first multiple of [[17]] which I found interesting in one particular run through this process.
+					- [[119]] is known to be interesting, for example, because it was the first multiple of [[17]] which I found interesting in one particular run through this process.
-						- It was the first number that I couldn't
+						- It was the first number that I couldn't decide as prime or composite based on some procedure simpler than knowing it was a multiple of 17.
+					-
 					-
 	-